Understanding Alchemical Theory

 Mercury - Vehicle of Spirit | Animating Life Force | Volatile Liquor

 Spirit is represented by the cipher for Mercury, shown here at the right.
-The Mercury cipher is also a picture of the staff of Hermes, the caduceus, itself a combination of two serpents – one white and one red.
+The Mercury cipher is also a picture of the staff of Hermes, the caduceus, itself a combination of two serpents – one white and one red and a central staff or world tree.
 Mercury (Hermes) is a great symbol for spirit.
-As messenger of the Gods, he has the ability to travel between the realms of Gods and people.
-He can ascend to the highest heights, and descend to the lowest lows.
-This is very appropriate because in alchemy, the Spirit of each realm (animal, mineral and vegetable) is the most volatile substance which is taken from a particular thing.
-The spirit unites all things within that realm.
-In the herbal realm, for example, alcohol is the carrier of universal energy and the animating life force.
+As messenger, Mercury has the ability to travel between the realms of Gods and people - from the highest highs to the lowest lows.
+This is a very appropriate symbol because in labwork, the Spirit of each realm (animal, mineral and vegetable) is the most volatile liquor which is taken from a living thing that carries this volatile spirit.
+In a sense, that volatile liquor can, with heat applied, dissolve easily into the ether and thus once again be recycled as the Prima Materia.
+In the herbal realm, for example, alcohol or ethanol is the Mercury.
 We actually get the term alcoholic “spirits” from alchemy, because as alcohol is distilled, it becomes closer to Spirit in its volatile or etheric nature.
-Spirits are created in fermentation, after a plant has ‘given up the ghost’.
+Spirits are created in the operation of fermentation, after a plant has ‘given up the ghost’.
 When we drink alcohol we become “spirited”.
-In alchemy we allow a substance to ferment before repeatedly distilling it so that it can be as pure and volatised as possible.
+So in alchemy we allow a substance to ferment before repeatedly distilling it so that it can be as pure and volatised as possible.
+Then we can obtain our Mercury or penetrating liquor.

 ☿